mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/de/MAMP-PRO-Mac/Einstellungen/Hosts/Extras/Drupal/index.md

 ## Drupal

-Drupal ist ein Content Management Software.
-It's used to make many of the websites and applications you use every day.
+Drupal is content management software.
+It’s used to make many of the websites and applications you use every day.
+More information about Drupal can be found here.

 ![MAMP](Drupal.png)